tydar/eleventy-personal-blog/posts/til-golang-closures.md

 }
 ```

-Generally the syntax for a closure in Go is:
+Generally the syntax for a anonymous function in Go is:

 ```go
 func (argument argType) returnType {